-First ionization energy is the energy that is required to remove the first electron from a neutral atom.
-It is numerically same as the orbital energy of the electron but of opposite sign.
+The first ionization energy is the energy that is required to remove the first electron from a neutral atom.
+It is numerically the same as the orbital energy of the electron but of the opposite sign.

 M+ + ∆H2nd →M2+ + e– ; ∆H2nd = Second Ionization energy, etc.,

-Naturally removing the second electron, from an already positive ion will be difficult.
-Hence second ionization energy will be larger than the first ionization energy.
-Third ionization energy will be more than second ionization energy etc.
+Naturally, removing the second electron from an already positive ion will be difficult.
+Hence, the second ionization energy will be larger than the first ionization energy.
+The third ionization energy will be more than the second ionization energy etc.

 ∆H1st < ∆H2nd < ∆H3rd < …..

-Because of the enhanced stability of half-filled and fully filled orbitals, removal of electrons from such systems will have relatively higher ionization than other atoms and ions.
+Because of the enhanced stability of half-filled and fully-filled orbitals, the removal of electrons from such systems will have relatively higher ionization than other atoms and ions.

 The first ionization energy of nitrogen (1402KJ/mole) is more than that of its near neighbours, carbon (1086 KJ/mole) and oxygen (1313KJ/mole), because of the higher stability due to half-filled orbitals.
 Chromium has half-filled s- and d-orbitals and so has much more first ionization than titanium.